 Advancing high-tech discoveries at Alberta’s universities toward commercialization

-Emerging technologies such as Information and Communications Technologies (ICT) and Advanced Materials and Manufacturing Technologies (AMM) offer transformational promise.
-They not only support Alberta’s existing sectors, but they can offer entry into wider global markets.
+The emerging technologies of Information and Communications Technologies (ICT) and Advanced Materials and Manufacturing Technologies (AMM) targeted in this program offer transformational promise for challenges across Alberta’s existing sectors and entry into wider global markets.

-Our investment into the development of emerging technologies provides the foundation for job creation and economic diversification into nascent industries in Alberta.
+Our investment into the development of emerging technologies provides the foundation for economic diversification and job creation into nascent industries in Alberta.

 Grants to bridge the gap between academic research and technology validation